Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

 \subsection{Timescales}

-Our aim is to consider a given black hole formed by collapse and estimate the characteristic time scales suggested by quantum theory.
+We consider a given black hole formed by collapse and estimate the characteristic time scales by quantum theory.
 That is, we \emph{fix the mass} $m$ and study how the quantum theory correlates the mass with the bounce time $T$, which is left arbitrary.
-Since the classical equations of motion are violated in the transition region, the transition can be viewed as a tunneling phenomenon.
-As such, it is going to be characterized by the different time scales discussed in Section \ref{sec:tunneling}.
+Since the classical equations of motion are violated in the transition region we expect it is will be characterized by the timescales discussed in Section \ref{sec:tunneling}.

-The analog of the characteristic time of the phenomenon is here simply the mass $\Delta T=m$ (in geometrical units, $G=c=1$).
+We take the analog of the characteristic time of the phenomenon to be here simply the mass $\Delta T=m$ (in geometrical units, $G=c=1$).
 Since the mass $m$ is the only fixed physical scale in our problem and because $\Delta T$ is a classical quantity which cannot depend on $\hbar$, this is the only possible choice for the time scale $\Delta T$.
 It corresponds to the order of magnitude of the ``available time'' in the interior of the hole: We recall that the proper time along in--falling timelike trajectories, calculated from the (here, apparent) horizon to the singularity, is bounded from above by $\pi m$.
-We can imagine dividing the bounce time $T$ in intervals of order $m$ and ask what is the probability $p$ for the tunneling to occur in a single interval.
+We can imagine dividing the bounce time $T$ in intervals of order $m$ and ask what is the probability $p$ for the `tunneling' to occur in a single interval.
 This will give the lifetime $\tau$.
 Furthermore, we can ask what is the time the process itself takes, when it happens.
 This is going to be the crossing time $T_c$.
-As illustrated in Section \ref{sec:tunneling}, estimates for these quantities can be read from the propagator.

-Here, the propagator is provided by the transition amplitude associated to the quantum region.
-This is a functional of the boundary geometry and as explained above will depend on $m$ and $T$.
-Therefore the quantum theory must define an amplitude of the form $W(m,T)$.
-In principle, the amplitude also depends on the choice of interior boundary $\mathcal{B}$, but, the estimates for the characteristic time scales must be independent from this choice.
-The predictions of quantum theory are independent from where we set the boundary between the quantum and the classical systems, provided that the choice is such that the classical system does not include parts where quantum phenomena cannot be disregarded.
+In Section \ref{sec:tunneling} we discuss how estimates for these $T_c$ and $\tau$ can be read from the transition amplitude \eqref{eq:theAmplitude}, a functional of the boundary geometry.
+The estimates for the characteristic time scales should be independent from the choice of interior boundary $\mathcal{B}$: the predictions of quantum theory are independent from where we set the boundary between the quantum and the classical systems, provided that the choice is such that the classical system does not include parts where quantum phenomena cannot be disregarded.